Dan-Wolfy/helidon/metrics_tracing/readme.md

-##Deploy the Application to Kubernetes
+## Deploy the Application to Kubernetes

 After testing out Helidon, Prometheus, and Zipkin on your local Docker environment try deploying them to your Kubernetes cluster.
 If you don’t have access to a Kubernetes cluster, you can [install one on your desktop](https://helidon.io/docs/latest/#/getting-started/04_kubernetes).

 1. Run the following commands to verify connectivity to your cluster:

 ```
-kubectl cluster-info                # Verify which cluster
+kubectl cluster-info                # Verify which cluster you are connecting to
 kubectl get pods                    # Verify connectivity to cluster
 ```